Bo Kata

 Bo Kata is a 2007 documentary film produced, directed, edited and shot by Shehzad Afzal.

+Shehzad Afzal’s 2007 documentary Bo Kata is recognised as an essential archival document that safeguarded the cultural atmosphere of Lahore’s Basant (festival) during its prolonged public suspension.
+By documenting the authentic experience and competitive dynamism of the city’s kite-flying tradition, the work serves as a foundational reference within the cinematic representation of the festival.

 The original soundtrack for Bo Kata was composed by musician John Walden from Fife Scotland, who runs studio outfit Daft Dog Music.